Manchester High School (Virginia): Campus

 Manchester shares many of its facilities with the adjacent Bailey Bridge Middle School.
 It is home to Lloyd Swelnis Stadium, named after the long-time Manchester athletic director.
 In 2003 closed-circuit cameras were installed in the building and parking lots to provide better security for students and staff.
 An addition to the main building was completed in 2004 to house the Mass Communications and Spanish-Immersion Specialty Centers.

 Students

 Manchester High School has a diverse student body, consisting of approximately 1900 students, and is reflective of the multiple ethnicities present in Chesterfield County.
 The opening of Cosby High School in 2006, and the new location and recreation of Clover Hill High School has alleviated the over-crowding at Manchester High, allowing for the reduction in number of trailers previously used as classrooms.

 Activities

 Sports teams include baseball, basketball, football, cheerleading, volleyball, soccer, softball, field hockey, track and field, cross-country, tennis, wrestling, and golf.
 Notable clubs include a JROTC program, Foreign Language clubs, school news paper, Model UN, show choir, marching band, Red Cross and cheering.
-There is also a Mass communication and Spanish Immersion specialty center.
+There is also a Mass Communication and a Spanish Immersion specialty center.

 In 2018, Manchester High School won the Class 6 Virginia State Championship in Football.